 There are a few other compounds which tend to be present in aquarium water, and for discus fish, well, they all really should not be present at all.
 The nitrite levels in the tank should be 0 parts per million as discus fish are extremely susceptible to any and all nitrite.

 The same is true for ammonia levels in the water.
 Discus fish are very susceptible to ammonia, and anything over 2 parts per million will cause heavy breathing, a sluggish nature, a loss of color, and may also cause death.
+If you need help lowering ammonia levels then this post will help you.

 Finally, the nitrate levels in the water need to be kept under 20 parts per million.
 Anything higher than that may cause death.